inblocks/precedence/README.md

 ```

 The block creation API method returns the following informations:
-- `took` is the number of millisecond this request needed to be processed at server-side;
+- `took` is the number of milliseconds this request needed to be processed at server-side;
 - `status` is the HTTP status code;
 - `data` contains every piece of information related to the block you created;
   - `root` is the root hash of the block;